tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Jun 11 2007

-Mike Goodwin (a 22-year-old White middle-class college dropout) entered a church, ready to deliver a speech to religious people.
+Mike Goodwin (a 22-year-old white middle-class college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Mike Goodwin had never preached his views to theists before, and freaked out.
 Mike Goodwin slowly breathed in and out to calm his nerves.
 As Mike Goodwin entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Mike Goodwin used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Mike Goodwin argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.